South Australia Police: Uniforms

 SAPOL issues uniforms to sworn police officers.
 Police officers working in non-specialised areas generally wear a standard uniform, which consists of a navy blue collared shirt with attached police badges and navy blue slacks.
 Short and long sleeve shirts are worn as preferred.
 Police officers can choose between either a dark blue peaked hat or an Akubra wide-brimmed hat and are not required to wear a tie.
 Baseball caps are worn in specialist areas, including STAR Group, Crime Scene, State Traffic Enforcement Section, and by Operational Safety Trainers.
 Officers in northern country areas wear khaki uniforms instead of blue.
 PSOs (Police Security Officers) wear slightly different shirts.
 The shirts and slacks are also navy blue, but they have golden markings and PSO markings.
 In the past, the shirt was white.
 This was changed at the end of 2019.
+Traffic camera section members wear a light blue uniform, similar to the older uniform previously worn by sworn members.

 In 2010 SAPOL started consultations on a new darker uniform reminiscent of those worn by officers of the NYPD and LAPD.
 In 2012 SAPOL announced the new uniform would be introduced in mid-October 2012 and would be rolled out over 18 months.
 The only visible change from the consultation period was to the peaked cap.
 The white peak was changed to the same dark blue as the shirt and pants, which is called ink blue.
 SAPOL has implemented the use of stab-resistant vests for all patrol officers, PSOs and Police dogs.